theaholtlund/instagram-analysis/README.md

 ### Repository Contents

+Supporting files:

+- `utils`: For functionality shared between scripts, such as writing to file
+- `variables`: Stores set variables, such as directory names for analysis data

 The repository currently contains the following analysis scripts:

 - `blocked_accounts`: Finds the number of blocked accounts, and their usernames.